aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/conversions/convert-excel-to-pandas/_index.md

 {{% /alert %}}

+## **Convert Excel to Pandas DataFrame From Scratch**
+Here's an example code snippet to demonstrate how to export excel data to a pandas DataFrame directly using Aspose.Cells for Python via .NET:
+1. Create a Workbook and add some values.
+1. Traverse excel data and export data to Pandas DataFrame using Aspose.Cells for Python via .NET.

+{{< gist "aspose-cells-gists" "7bb30376b4d40cdfd596286870fb9752" "Pandas-export-excel-to-pandas-dataframe-directly.py" >}}

+## **Convert an Existing Excel File to Pandas DataFrame**
+Here's an example code snippet to demonstrate how to export excel data to a pandas DataFrame by opening an existing .xlsx file using Aspose.Cells for Python via .NET:
+1. Open a existing Workbook.
+1. Convert each row and column cells data into pandas DataFrame.

+{{< gist "aspose-cells-gists" "7bb30376b4d40cdfd596286870fb9752" "Pandas-export-excel-to-pandas-dataframe-by-openning-file.py" >}}

 ## **Convert Excel to Pandas DataFrame via json data**
 Here's an example code snippet to demonstrate how to export excel data to a pandas DataFrame via json data using Aspose.Cells for Python via .NET:
 1. Create a Workbook and add some values.